trongbq/gotodo-server/README.md

 # gotodo-server
-Am example of how to write an web server in Go
+An example of how to write an web server in Go